Column: Tiger Woods in need of some magic at US Open

 By now, Tiger Woods should have had a chance to defend his Masters title.
 By now, there should be an answer for his rabid fans about just how much time they should devote to cheering him on in the U.S. Open.

-But in a year where answers are hard to come from anywhere, there isn’t a simple one about his chances of winning a fourth Open championship.
+But in a year where answers are hard to come from anywhere, there isn't a simple one about his chances of winning a fourth U.S. Open.

 It's so complicated that even Woods seems to be having problems figuring it out.